apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 }
 ```

 The generated value for `k` needs to be assigned to the relevant CAS settings.
+Note that keys generated via the above algorithm are processed by CAS using the Advanced Encryption Standard (`AES`) algorithm which is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology.

+### RSA

+Certain features such as the ability to produce [JWTs as CAS tickets](Configure-ServiceTicket-JWT.html) may allow you to use the `RSA` algorithm with public/private keypairs for signing and encryption.
+This may prove useful in cases where the consumer of the CAS-encoded payload is an outsider or a client application that need not have access to the signing secrets and may only be given a public key to verify the payload authenticity.

 ## DDL Configuration